RedPillCoder/BatchScriptAutomation/README.md

 # BatchScriptAutomation

 BatchScriptAutomation is a repository of automated batch scripts (.bat) designed to simplify various system administration tasks.
+All the scripts in this repository were created, tested, and verified by me, ensuring they are 100% safe and reliable for use.
 These scripts are categorized into three main areas: File Management, Monitoring and Alerts, and System Maintenance.

 ## Table of Contents